FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/5-Motion_Profiling.md

         state = State.PROFILED;
     }

+    // ends the profile in case we need to get back manual control for some reason public void endClosedLoop() {
+        state = State.MANUAL;
+    }

     // should also add outputting data via outputValues() and constant tuning, but omitted here }
 ```

+Notice that unlike the previous section where we also had a separate control loop for running positional control, the Smart Motion parameters do not include that.
+This is one of the reasons we might not use Smart Motion: we don't have as much control over the parameters and how we choose to follow them.
+However, since the onboard PID runs more accurately than a RoboRIO one, we will also have better control over our velocity, which means that we don't need the positional PID correction as much.

 ## Profiled Command